Abelianization and fixed point properties of units in integral group rings: Preliminaries

 In the group $\GE_2(R)$ the following relations hold, see \cite[(2.2)-(2.4)]{Cohn1}.

-The ring $R$ is called \emph{universal for $\GE_2$} if these relations, together with the relations in the group $\D_2(R)$, form a complete set of defining relations of $\GE_2(R)$.
+The ring $R$ is called \emph{universal for $\GE_2$} if these relations, together with the relations in the group $\D_2(R)$, form a complete set of defining relations of $\GE_2(R)$ with respect to the elements $E(x)$ and $[\mu, \nu]$ for $x \in R$ and $\mu, \nu \in \U(R)$.
+When the group $\GE_2(R)$ is discussed, we will often omit mentioning these explicit generators.
+If we talk about a set of defining relations for $\E_2(R)$, the generators are always assumed to be $E(x), x \in R$.
 The relations \eqref{R1}-\eqref{R4} together with the relations in the group $\D_2(R)$ are called the \emph{universal relations}.
-We denote the central involution $E(0)^2 = D(-1)$ by $-I$.
+Clearly $E(0)^2 = D(-1) = -I$.

 Equation \eqref{R3} specializes to